 Here are onions growing out of leaf mulch applied in the fall. |

-In the summer, my husband blows the grass clippings into small piles using our riding lawn.
-Grass, of course, is very tidy and easy to work with as a mulch, and also feeds the soil.
-I allow the pile to dry over a few days, and then I have my kids gather the grass and bring it to my garden, where I add it as mulch in a 3-4 inch layer.
-In my experience, the plants really love the grass mulch; they grow really strong in that environment.
+I allow the piles to dry over a few days, and then I have my kids gather the grass and bring it to my garden, where I add it as mulch in a 3-4 inch layer.

-Annual cover crops are arguably the most effective method for adding organic method to the soil.
+Annual cover crops are arguably the most effective method for adding organic materials to the soil.
 The roots aerate the soil and provide nutrition for micro-organisms.
 These tiny critters, in their waste and death, recycle this food as nutrition for plant growth.

-Rather tilling cover crops into the soil, a no-dig strategy would sacrifice the crop by mowing, leaving the plant roots in place as nutrition for soil organisms.
 The top growth may be used as mulch or tossed in the compost bin.
-After the cover crop is killed, then crops are planted directly into the soil.
+After the cover crop is killed, then vegetable crops are planted directly into the soil.

 ![]() |